oferns/oferns/README.md

 ### Ollie Ferns.
 Software Developer.

 Hi, I'm Ollie.
 I'm a professional software developer and systems builder.
-This is my personal github account where I publish my Nuget packages and other personal repositories.
+This is my personal github account where I keep my personal repositories.
 Some are forks.
 Some are abandoned.
 Most are me just messing about.

 ## Private repositories and contributions